cbucquet/BROqoli/README.md

 This app was made in 2017, and hasn't been changed since.

 ## Usage
-The website and the app are no longer supported.
+As of May 2019, the website and the app are no longer supported.